Multiplicity Scaling of Light Nuclei Production in Relativistic Heavy-Ion Collisions: The theoretical framework

-We would like to emphasize that the MUSIC hybrid model employed in this paper has achieved a quantitative description of soft particle production, including the $p_T$-spectra and collective flow, in the central and peripheral Au+Au collisions at $\sqrt{s_\mathrm{NN}}= 7.7-200$ GeV, as demonstrated in Ref.~\cite{Shen:2020jwv}.
-This indicates that the MUSIC hybrid model can provide the proper phase-space distributions of nucleons at the kinetic freeze-out for the coalescence model calculations.
+We would like to emphasize that the MUSIC+UrQMD hybrid model employed in this paper has achieved a quantitative description of soft particle production, including the $p_{T}$-spectra and collective flow, in the central and peripheral Au+Au collisions at $\sqrt{s_{\mathrm{NN}}}= 7.7-200$ GeV, as demonstrated in Ref.~\cite{Shen:2020jwv}.
+This indicates that the MUSIC+UrQMD hybrid model can provide, for the coalescence model calculations, the proper phase-space distributions of nucleons at the kinetic freeze-out, i.e., their last scatterings in the center-of-mass frame of the hadronic matter or the fireball frame.
+In the coalescence calculations, the coalescing nucleons are boosted to their center of mass frame with those of earlier times further propagated to the time of the latest one.
+These nucleons then have the probability to form a light nucleus that is given by the product of their spin statistical factor to form the nucleus and the Wigner function of the nucleus evaluated at their equal-time spatial and momentum separation distances.
+The position and momentum of formed nucleus are finally Lorentz transformed back to the fireball frame.